-Taking a road trip with your pooch cooped up in the back seat is no fun, so it’s best to know where the good rest stops are along your path.
-If you're traveling through Alabama, the area at the I-20 Exit 85 Mile Marker East Rest Stop is a satisfactory place to get out, stretch your legs, let your dog explore, and rest up before you have to hit the road again.
+Taking a road trip with your pooch riding shotgun is always a good time.
+But to make the journey more comfortable, it’s a good idea to know where the dog friendly rest stops are located.
+If you're traveling eastbound on I-20 through Alabama, the rest area at Mile Marker 85 is a pawsome place to get out, stretch your legs, and let your dog cruise around before hitting the open road again.